 - Before your child is evaluated for the first time to determine whether your child is eligible for special education; - Before your child's special education program starts for the first time; - Before your child is tested as part of a reevaluation.
-However, if the district can show that it tried to get your consent for the reevaluation of your child and you did not respond, then the district may proceed to evaluate without your consent; - Before your child's records are released to a person or organization that is not otherwise authorized to see them; - Each time your school district wants to access public benefits or insurance or private insurance covering your child; - Whenever your school district wants to excuse a required team member from a meeting of the IEP team; - Whenever your child's IEP is amended without a meeting of the IEP team; and - Whenever you agree to waive a reevaluation of your child.
+However, if the district can show that it tried to get your consent for the reevaluation of your child and you did not respond, then the district may proceed to evaluate without your consent; - Before your child's records are released to a person or organization that is not otherwise authorized to see them; - Each time your school district wants to access private insurance covering your child; - The first time your school district wants to access public benefits or insurance covering your child; - Whenever your school district wants to excuse a required team member from a meeting of the IEP team; - Whenever your child's IEP is amended without a meeting of the IEP team; and - Whenever you agree to waive a reevaluation of your child.